 Our verdict

 The Triumph 20 from Saucony is a daily running shoe that brings back the roots of the OG Triumph.
-As one runner put it, "the Triumph lost its way with the past two versions."
-But now, it's better than ever!
-It's more cushioned and has some bounce to offer.
-If you want a leg-saving ride that will keep you feeling excited, the Saucony Triumph 20 will do just that.
+We felt as if the Triumph strayed away from its identity in the past two versions but now it's back, and it's better than ever!
+The shoe is more cushioned and has some nice bounce to offer.
+If you want a leg-saving ride that will keep you feeling excited, we cannot recommend the Saucony Triumph 20 enough!

 Pros